 To survive and thrive publishers must build a loyal, engaged audience if they are to achieve strong distribution sales, all while managing cash-flow.
 Previously revenue from the traditional subscription model helped maintain a healthy cash-flow.
 However, this is simply no longer viable as today’s readers are less willing to subscribe to magazines.

 As magazine subscriptions decline across the board, widening audience participation and creating communities has now become a top priority.
 One emerging trend is the creation of memberships schemes, which are fast becoming an increasingly attractive alternative to subscriptions.
-These enable publishers to only build a community but package their content across print, digital and online.
+These enable publishers to only only build a community but package their content across print, digital and online.

 But are memberships the way forward?